AkashBhargav12/Ben-s-Pizzeria/Readme.md

   1. Get the data from a reliable data source
   2. Explore the data in Excel to check for any errors that standout
-  3. Load the data into SQL Server
+  3. Design the databse in SQL
   4. Clean the data with SQL
-  5. Test the data with SQL
+  5. Analyse the data with SQL
   6. Load the clean data into PowerBI
   7. Generate visualisations of the data in PowerBI
   8. Generate the findings based on the insights